Sholde/des/README.md

 # DES

-It's a Data Encryption Standard algorithm in C.
+It's a Data Encryption Standard algorithm in C. This program use ASCII encoding for password and file character.

 ## Compile